mtolly/onyx/songs/dream-theater/on-the-backs-of-angels/README.md

     [(preview)](http://pages.cs.wisc.edu/~tolly/customs/?artist=dream-theater&title=on-the-backs-of-angels)
   * Bass: all difficulties by Harmonix
   * Guitar: all difficulties by Harmonix
+  * Keys, Pro Keys: all difficulties by Harmonix
   * Harmony Vocals (2): by Harmonix

 Supported audio: